-- Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous chapter. - 2.
+- 1. Reset the SMC (power manager) as described in "Resetting the System Management Controller (SMC)" under "Troubleshooting Tips and Tricks" in the previous chapter. - 2.
 Try connecting an external display to check for intact video signal.
 If external video appears, check the system for any pending software or firmware updates and update accordingly. - 3.
-Verify that the LVDS cable connector is seated properly and the cable is not damaged.

-- 4. Replace the display assembly.

-- 5. Check all cable connections to the logic board.
-Try restarting.

-- 6. Replace the logic board.
+Run Clamshell Service Diagnostic (CSD) to check that the LVDS cable connector is seated properly and check that the cable is not damaged. - 4.
+Replace the display assembly. - 5.
+Check all cable connections to the logic board.
+Try restarting. - 6.
+Replace the logic board.